leeunam/leeunam/README.md

 Pleasure!👋 I'm Leunam and I studying Adm Tech at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership). <br>
 I seek to improve my knowledge in management and technology, to be able to face new challenges and evolve personally and professionally.
 In addition to contributing to projects/companies that I can share and learn from.

-_“As is a tale, so is life: not how long it is, but how good it is, is what matters.”_ <br> ~ Seneca

 ## Experience:
 🪙 I co-founded [Cashy Finance](https://www.instagram.com/cashy.finance/) (a gamified financial education startup). <br>
 👤 I am a proactive and creative person - dedicated to effective problem solving <br>